jasonm23/TDD-deck/PITCHME.md

 # How does TDD help us write better code?

+---

 - Tests generate code
 - Help focus on the API of the **subject**
 - Help us be SOLID

+---

+> “Code without tests is bad code.
+It doesn't matter how well written it is; it doesn't matter how pretty or object-oriented or well-encapsulated it is.
+With tests, we can change the behavior of our code quickly and verifiably.
+Without them, we really don't know if our code is getting better or worse.”

+Michael C. Feathers (Working Effectively with Legacy Code)

 ---